yousfiSaad/morocco-map/readme.md

 <img src="img/regions.png" width="480">

-A TopoJSON file containing the 12 moroccan regions, the id of each region is
+A TopoJSON file containing the 12 moroccan regions, the id of each region respects the the ISO 3166 standard.